olivierfriard/boris_app_docs/index.rst

 .. image:: download_screen.png
    :scale: 50%

 2) Transfer your project from BORIS Desktop to BORIS App user guide

 * Launch **BORIS Desktop**

+The BORIS user guide is available at `boris.readthedocs.io <http://boris.readthedocs.io>`_

 * Open the project containing the ethogram